 To keep school files organized in a professional manner.

-To maintain an up-to-date professional file for each teacher.
+To maintain an up-to-date professional file on each teacher.

 To be responsible for overseeing that accurate and up-to-date cumulative, attendance, and health records are kept on every student.